 “By renewing this contract, we are demonstrating the Council’s commitment to ensuring as much food waste as possible in East Dunbartonshire is turned into renewable energy and not sent to landfill.

 “We are currently running a campaign to raise awareness locally of what items go in each of our bins to increase our area’s recycling even further.

 “So far the response from our residents has been terrific which shows just how passionate they are about this issue.”

-Scottish Water Horizons and East Dunbartonshire Council have joined forces on the back of the contract renewal to help drive positive behaviours in recycling food waste.
+Scottish Water Horizons and East Dunbartonshire Council have joined forces on the back of the contract renewal to help drive positive recycling behaviours.

-Whilst food waste should be avoided if possible, the teams involved are keen to raise awareness of the benefits of properly segregating and recycling waste.
+Whilst food waste should be avoided if possible, the teams involved are keen to raise awareness of the benefits of properly segregating and recycling.

 The Deerdykes Bioresources Centre in North Lanarkshire has generated more than 50 GWh of green electricity – the equivalent of powering 13,500 homes for a year – since it opened in 2010.